DongzeHE/scpca-docs/docs/faq.md

 ## What if I want to use Python instead of R?

-Gene expression data files are only available as RDS files, and must be opened in R to view the contents.
+We provide single-cell and single-nuclei gene expression data as RDS files, which must be opened in R to view the contents.
-If you prefer to work in python, count data can first be converted into the 10X format using [`DropletUtils::write10xCounts()`](https://rdrr.io/bioc/DropletUtils/man/write10xCounts.html).
+If you prefer to work in Python, there are a variety of ways of converting the count data to Python-compatible formats.
+We have found that one of the more efficient is conversion via the 10X format using [`DropletUtils::write10xCounts()`](https://rdrr.io/bioc/DropletUtils/man/write10xCounts.html).
 Note that you will need to install the [`DropletUtils` package](https://www.bioconductor.org/packages/devel/bioc/html/DropletUtils.html) to use this function.

 This will output three files to a new directory: